bioinformatics-ua/dicoogle-learning-pack/_docs/using.md

 ### Exporting Results

- On this page, there is also an _Export_ button, which is used to export the entire list of results into a comma-separated values (CSV) file.
+In this page, there is also an _Export_ button, which is used to export the entire list of results into a comma-separated values (CSV) file.
 Once clicked, a new form is presented, where we need to specify which tags to consider in the CSV file.
 These are DICOM tag keywords, as specified in chapter 6 of the [DICOM standard, PS3.6](http://dicom.nema.org/medical/dicom/current/output/chtml/part06/chapter_6.html).
-Each tag is separated by a new line.
+The text input for the fields to export will automatically suggest DICOM attribute names as you type them in.
 For this example, we will request a few attributes:

 ![The "Export to CSV" form.]({{ site.baseurl }}/images/screenshot_export.png)

 Now, you may click on the blue _Export_ button, and the browser will download the resulting CSV file.
+If you intend to export results with the same list of fields, you can save the list as a preset for later use.

 ### What else?